-Your Guide To All Things Headshots – Actors Addition
+Your Ultimate Guide To Headshots For Actors

 It’s officially 2025 and it’s time to get your dreams off the ground and your face in front of agents and casting directors.
-You’ve heard that you need headshots but… why, how many and what’s the best style for me?
-Let’s unpack that together in the ultimate guide to actors’ headshots.
+You’ve heard that you need headshots but… why, how many and what’s the best style for me? professional headshots for acting.
+But what actually makes good headshots for actors?
+How many do you need?
+And how often should you be updating them?
+As someone who’s been photographing actors for years, I get asked these questions all the time.
+If you’ve been left scrolling through actor headshot examples online and feeling a bit overwhelmed - this guide is for you.

 But wait, who are you?